-GDPR requires companies of greater than 250 employees to have a Data Protection Officer (DPO) in-place.
-Many will already have a Compliance Officer.
-Smaller companies still have the same obligations and carry the same risks.
+The data protection act requires companies of greater than 250 employees to have a Data Protection Officer (DPO) in-place to be compliant.
+Many will already have a Compliance Officer but smaller companies still have the same obligations and carry the same risks.
 GDPR small business checklists are a great start to understand, prepare and take action.

 Working in compliance and learning & development, we are trusted to properly manage sensitive personal data.
 It’s important that we understand the risk that mishandling this data poses to our organisation.

 ICO, the UK’s Information Commissioner's Office have a useful set of questions to help you assess your personal risk.
-These are written for data protection officers but are accessible to anyone seeking sound advice about what to do with the data you hold.
+These are written for data protection officers but are accessible to anyone seeking basic legal advice about what to do with the data you hold.

-Six of the best GDPR compliance checklists and insights
+SEVEN of the best GDPR checklists and insights

 If you’d like more detail, we’ve curated the best of the best in the list below.
 Here’s to data sensitivity and keeping us all safe!